-No portfolio evidence is required for this section as a signature is sufficient.
-Training officers can link this with in-house laboratory competence training and records and examiners may request to see an example.
+No additional evidence is required for this section as a signature is sufficient.

+Training officers can link this with in-house laboratory competence training and records.

-This section must be signed by an appropriate competent member of staff who is responsible for confirming the candidate's ability and may not necessarily be the training officer.
+This section must be signed by an appropriate competent member of staff who is responsible for confirming the candidate's ability, and may not necessarily be the training officer.

-V4 portfolio "Candidate has answered questions set by trainer on the knowledge and skill components required to complete this module".
-V5 portfolio Candidates evidence must demonstrate the learning outcomes.
+"Candidate has answered questions set by trainer on the knowledge and skill components required to complete this module".

 This ensures the laboratory has comprehensively assessed the candidate's knowledge against the standard.
 Remember this is at specialist level and therefore higher than registration.
-Questions should be linked to the learning outcomes in p7-8 of this document and focus on specific aspects of the test or procedure that the candidate can be expected to have working knowledge of, i.e. without relying on the SoP or other reference documents.
+Questions should be linked to the learning outcomes in Section 2 page 5 of this document and focus on specific aspects of the test or procedure that the candidate can be expected to have working knowledge of, i.e. without relying on the SoP or other reference documents.

-V4 This section must be signed by an appropriate competent member of staff who may not necessarily be the training officer.V5, each evidence must be signed by the training officer or appropriately competent member of staff.
+This section must be signed by an appropriate competent member of staff who may not necessarily be the training officer.